NCG-Leiden/NCG-Leiden.github.io/index.md

 ### Room schedule

-From 07 Feb to 06 Mar, we will be in Gorlaeus Gebouw DM1.15.
+From 07 Feb to 06 Mar, we will be in Gorlaeus Gebouw DM 1.15.

-On 13 Mar, we will be in Gorlaeus Gebouw DM1.19.
+On 13 Mar, we will be in Gorlaeus Gebouw DM 1.19.

-On 27 Mar, we will be in Gorlaeus Gebouw DM1.15.
+On 27 Mar, we will be in Gorlaeus Gebouw DM 1.15.

-Since 03 Apr, we will be in Gorlaeus Gebouw DM1.19.
+Since 03 Apr, we will be in Gorlaeus Gebouw DM 1.19.

 ---